-- The key pillars of our Group Compensation Policy (Governance, Compliance, Continuous monitoring of market trends & practices, Sustainability, Motivation & retention) ensure the competitiveness and effectiveness of remuneration as well as transparency and internal equity. - 2.
-UniCredit's corporate governance framework assures clarity and accountability in all decision making through full involvement of Remuneration Committee that performs an integral role in supporting Board oversight of Group Compensation Policy plans design and compensation related decisions. - Full compliance of compensation policies and processes is assured through involvement of
+The key pillars of our Group Compensation Policy (Governance, Compliance, Continuous monitoring of market practices, Sustainability, Motivation & retention) ensure the competitiveness and effectiveness of remuneration, transparency and internal equity.

+2. Regulatory alignment

-Control functions such as Compliance, Audit and Risk Management that also guarantee the link between compensation and risk.
+Group Remuneration Policy is aligned to the latest national and international regulatory requirements.
+Full compliance of compensation policies and processes is assured through involvement of Company Control functions such as Compliance, Audit and Risk Management that also guarantee the coherence with the Risk Appetite Framework, in line with sector regulations.